Architectural Landmarks in Atlanta, GA

 • HoursMon-Sat 10am-5:30pm · Sun Noon-5:30pm · admission via History Center

-• AdmissionAdults $21.50 · included with Atlanta History Center ticket · atlantahistorycenter.com
+• AdmissionAdults $21.50 · included with History Center ticket · atlantahistorycenter.com

 Real estate context: Swan House sits in the heart of Buckhead — Atlanta's most established luxury submarket.
 W Paces Ferry Road is one of the city's premier estate corridors.
 Browse Buckhead luxury homes.